starkbank/ecdsa-python/README.md

 openssl dgst -sha256 -verify publicKey.pem -signature signatureDer.txt message.txt
 ```

-NOTE: If you want to create a Digital Signature to use in the [Stark Bank], you need to convert the binary signature to base64.
+NOTE: If you want to create a Digital Signature to use with [Stark Bank], you need to convert the binary signature to base64.

 ```
 openssl base64 -in signatureDer.txt -out signatureBase64.txt
 ```

-With this library, you can do it:
+You can do the same with this library:

 ```python
-from ellipticcurve.signature import Signature from ellipticcurve.utils.file import File signatureDer = File.read("signatureDer.txt", "rb")
+from ellipticcurve.signature import Signature from ellipticcurve.utils.file import File

+signatureDer = File.read("signatureDer.txt", "rb")

 signature = Signature.fromDer(signatureDer)